JAYAPRIYA9601/JAYAPRIYA9601/README.md

 🌟 Developer from [Chennai] 🌍

-🔭 I’m currently working as a [ Current Position] at [ Company/Organization]
+🔭 I’m currently working as a Software Developer  at TCS

 🌱 I’m currently learning [Full stack developement]